hapax/hapax.github.io/outreach.md

   (2020).
 Notes for an open-ended Physics Circle discussion of fast radio bursts, signals, and extraterrestrials.
 - [*The Scrubland Manifesto*](https://hapax.github.io/maths/teaching/hacks/scrubland/)
   (2019).
-A manifesto controversially asserting that high school math should be fun, useful and engaging.
+A blogifesto controversially asserting that high school math should be fun, useful and engaging.
 Examples included.
 - [*Fermi estimates: from Harry Potter to ET*](assets/fermi-estimates.pdf) (2019).
 A Physics Circle talk on how to estimate just about anything,